cheanizer/laravel-doc-template/README.md

 # Description

-DocTemplate is a Laravel library for genrate doc file using rtf file easily.
+DocTemplate is a Laravel library for generate doc file using .rtf file easily.
 Simply add .rtf file from msword and use it for template like we use blade template.

 The main feature is replacing string using .rtf file.

 ## Installation